jn64/Cemu-rpm/README.md

 Using `fedpkg mockbuild --no-clean-all` allows you to repeat the build without re-initialising the chroot (installing ~700 packages...), in case of any errors.
 If there are no issues with the build, you can change it to `--no-clean`, which will keep the file inserted in the previous step, but clean up (delete) the chroot after the mockbuild is done.

-`fedpkg lint` also lints the build results, unlike using `rpmlint` directly.
+`fedpkg lint` also lints the build results (if any), instead of having to specify filenames to `rpmlint` manually.

 #### Other ways to build Cemu